-Australia is becoming increasingly more cashless.
+Australia is cashless for the most part.
 Virtually all vendors accept Visa or MasterCard.
 Fewer places accept American Express or Discover.
 The majority of transactions use PayWave or EFTPOS, meaning you tap your card or phone on the card reader.
 ApplePay (or equivalent) works well here and it's the easiest way to use American cards.

 It only takes a few minutes to open an account in Australia and most student accounts are free.
 It is best to complete the online application beforehand and do the verification in person once you arrive.
 Banks will be extremely busy during this time period.
-You should do this shortly after arrival because you will need to provide proof of an Australian bank account for housing applications.
+You can do this shortly after arrival because you will need to provide proof of an Australian bank account for housing applications.

 The main banks here are ANZ, Commonwealth, NAB, and Westpac.
+Wise is a good option as well.